-For a contract of insurance to be valid the policyholder must have an financial interest in the insured item that is recognised at law whereby they benefits from its safety, well being or freedom from liability and would be prejudiced by its damage or the existence of liability.
+For a contract of insurance to be valid the policyholder must have a financial interest in the insured item that is recognised at law whereby they benefit from its safety, well being or freedom from liability and would be prejudiced by its damage or the existence of liability.
 This is called the insurable interest and must exist at the time the policy is taken out and at the time of the loss.

 The value of the insurable interest which the insured has in the insured occurrence or event.
 It is the amount to be paid out by the insurer (assuming full insurance) in the event of total loss or destruction of the item insured.

 An insurance agent who advises their clients and arranges their insurances.
 Although they act as the agent of the client, they are normally remunerated by a commission (brokerage) from the insurer.
 An insurance broker is a full-time specialist with professional skills in handling insurance business.
 Since January 2005 intermediaries and brokers must be registered with and regulated by the Financial Conduct Authority (FCA).